edwardj4747/Automated-Approach-to-Dataset-Labeling/CMR_queries/readme.md

 while 'atmospheric temperature', 'temperature trends', ...etc are.
 To remedy this, a wild card pattern was used in the CMR science keyword search, so that anything could come before or after the science keyword. ie: for 'temperature' both 'atmospheric temperature' and 'temperature trends' would be found using the wildcard.
-~~To remedy this, 'temperature' was treated just as a keyword and not a science keyword. ie the query was similar to query1 but did not include a `science keyword` search term.
-The other example of this was with 'ice water content' which was treated the same way as temperature.~~

 Added.
 For all science keywords with count >1